bullno1/libs/tests/bserial/README.md

 * No separate schema file: The serialization code is the schema.
   There is only a single function for both reading and writing.
 * No separate object tree: There is only one phase: read/write data from the program's object directly to the input/output stream.
-  This is different from many other libraries where it create a separate object tree (e.g: JSON).
+  This is different from many other libraries where a separate object tree (e.g: JSON) is created.
   Then, there is another phase to convert from that tree to internal representation.
 * Schema evolution: The structure of objects can change.
   New keys can be added/removed/reordered.
   Existing keys can have their type changed.
-  Old serialization files must still be compatible with newer version.
+  Old serialization files must still be compatible with newer versions.
 * Fixed allocation: It should allocate a fixed amount of memory upfront.
   The memory complexity only depends on how deep the object tree can be, not how wide it is.
   There is always a bound check and invalid data is rejected.